twitter/typeahead.js/doc/jquery_typeahead.md

   be invoked with 3 arguments: the jQuery event object, the suggestion object, and the name of the dataset the suggestion belongs to.

+* `typeahead:match` – Triggered when a match is found or changed.
+The event handler will be invoked with 2 arguments: the jQuery event object and current suggestion in the input field.

 All custom events are triggered on the element initialized as a typeahead.

 ### Look and Feel